-- Direct large employers (with 100 or more employees) to provide free menstrual products for their employees in the workplace; - Require all public federal buildings to provide free menstrual products in the restrooms. - THEREFORE, BE IT RESOLVED that the National Hispanic Caucus of State Legislators supports policies to combat period poverty by making menstrual hygiene products more available to those who menstruate; and, - 72 BE IT FURTHER RESOLVED, that the National Hispanic Caucus of State Legislators - 73 specifically calls on state legislatures to exempt menstrual hygiene products from sales taxes, - require and provide free, high quality menstrual hygiene products in schools, jails, detention - 75 centers and prisons, and mandate holistic education around menstrual health for all - students, regardless of gender; and, - 77 BE IT FINALLY RESOLVED, that the National Hispanic Caucus of State Legislators calls on - Congress to enact H.R.3646, the Menstrual Equity For All Act of 2023 or any substantially - 79 similar legislation. - 80 THE NHCSL HEALTHCARE TASK FORCE RECOMMENDS THIS RESOLUTION TO THE - 81 EXECUTIVE COMMITTEE FOR APPROVAL.
+- Allow homeless assistance providers to use federal grant funds that cover shelter necessities (such as blankets and toothbrushes) to also use those funds to purchase menstrual products, which they cannot do today; - Direct large employers (with 100 or more employees) to provide free menstrual products for their employees in the workplace; - Require all public federal buildings to provide free menstrual products in the restrooms.

+THEREFORE, BE IT RESOLVED that the National Hispanic Caucus of State Legislators supports policies to combat period poverty by making menstrual hygiene products more available to those who menstruate; and,

+BE IT FURTHER RESOLVED, that the National Hispanic Caucus of State Legislators specifically calls on state legislatures to exempt menstrual hygiene products from sales taxes, require and provide free, high quality menstrual hygiene products in schools, jails, detention centers and prisons, and mandate holistic education around menstrual health for all students, regardless of gender; and,

+BE IT FINALLY RESOLVED, that the National Hispanic Caucus of State Legislators calls on Congress to enact H.R.3646, the Menstrual Equity For All Act of 2023 or any substantially similar legislation.

+THE HEALTHCARE TASK FORCE RECOMMENDED THIS RESOLUTION TO THE EXECUTIVE COMMITTEE FOR APPROVAL.
+THE EXECUTIVE COMMITTEE APPROVED THIS RESOLUTION AT ITS MEETING OF NOVEMBER 17, 2023.

+THE NATIONAL HISPANIC CAUCUS OF STATE LEGISLATORS AMENDED AND UNANIMOUSLY RATIFIED THIS RESOLUTION ON DECEMBER 2, 2023, AT ITS ANNUAL MEETING IN PHILADELPHIA, PENNSYLVANIA.